Embedded real-time operating system¶

 An operating system is software that runs applications on a computer.
 It has two main tasks: providing an execution environment for applications and managing the computer’s hardware resources, peripherals, and access rights.
 The operating system offers services to applications through interfaces and libraries, allowing them to utilize these resources—for example, memory management, file systems, peripheral device access, and data transfer from the system to external sources.
 Additionally, the operating system controls application execution by allocating processor time and memory among different applications.
 More detailed discussions on these topics are covered in later Operating Systems-course, so we’ll skip an exhaustive presentation here.

-On the other hand, a real-time operating system provides an execution environment for applications in embedded systems.
-Real-time responsiveness in this context means that the operating system guarantees specific response times for functionalities.
-For instance, it ensures that responses to input or events occur within one millisecond and that the maximum response time is ten milliseconds.
 An RTOS can be lightweight, merely sharing processor time among applications.
 This lightweight design supports applications with strict real-time requirements because the operating system's own routines consume minimal time.
 The implementation of RTOS services significantly impacts the design, implementation, and maintenance of embedded programs.

 As mentioned earlier, it is possible to program embedded systems without an operating system or device firmware.
 In such cases, the programmer is responsible for implementing the device’s corresponding functionalities, connecting peripheral components to the microcontroller programmatically, and implementing the necessary interfaces/services for the application.